-Size 90-100 Vdc and 115 Vac Tor-ac Coil Resistances
+Size 90-100 VDC and 115 VAC Tor-ac Coil Resistance

 ohms (nominal value)

 3 904

 3.5 869

 5 459

-5.5 316

-8 232

-- 5. Start time on clutches normally should not exceed 1 second.
-If excessive, recheck torque rating versus load characteristics. - 6.
-On release springs, check for broken, missing or substituted springs not of our manufacture. - 7.
-Check for oil/grease on friction elements.
-If this is found, replacement is recommended of complete unit or affected elements. - 8.
-Are control (limit) switches operating properly and set in proper place?
-A switch malfunction may appear to be loss of torque. - 9.
+Start time on clutches normally should not exceed one second.
+If excessive, recheck torque rating versus load characteristics.

+- 6. On thru-shaft clutch, check bearings. - 7.
+On release springs, check for broken, missing or substituted springs not of our manufacture. - Check for oil/grease on friction elements.
+If this is found, replacement is recommended of complete unit or affected elements. - Are control (limit) switches operating properly and set in proper place?
+A switch malfunction may appear to be loss of torque. - 10.
 Is unit fully burnished?
-If not, see Burnishing instructions. - 10.
+If not, see Burnishing Instructions. - 11.
+On horizontal or vertical does armature drag excessively on friction surface when de-energized?
+If so, check for correct air gap and adjust if necessary or convert to spring release if not furnished. - 12.
 Check that the restraining bracket is properly secured.
-See Step 3 of Installation. - 11.
+See Step 5 of Installation. - 13.
 During the life of the unit, friction material and metal dusts accumulate due to normal cycling.
 This dust may be removed by vacuuming or brushing.
 Removal of accumulated dusts and dirt will prolong the unit life.